SchemaModule/PowerShell/docs/about_Schema_Classes.md

 ### schemaDocument

-This class is really modified object that contains the $schema attribute as well as validation on what values can be present for that attribute.
+This class is really a modified object that contains the $schema attribute as well as validation on what values can be present for that attribute.
 [Schema Object](https://json-schema.org/understanding-json-schema/reference/object.html)
 [Schema Keyword](https://json-schema.org/understanding-json-schema/reference/schema.html)
 [Schema Types](https://json-schema.org/understanding-json-schema/reference/type.html)